 CATARACT SURGEONS BALTIMORE

 Whether you’re struggling with dry eye, noticing that your vision is becoming blurry, or noticing that your vision correction prescription has changed a number of times in recent years, it’s important to have your symptoms evaluated by an eye care professional at a surgery center.
-If you’ve decided that it’s time to have a cataract evaluation, there’s a good chance that you already know you’re dealing with the symptoms of a cataract.
+If you’ve decided that it’s time to have a cataract evaluation in Baltimore, there’s a good chance that you already know you’re dealing with the symptoms of a cataract.
 It’s important that you work with a surgeon you can trust when you decide to have surgery on your eyes.
-At Goel Vision, Dr. Sonny Goel takes pride in walking patients through the procedure one step at a time, answering any questions that you may have about your surgery.
-Dr. Goel began providing cataract surgery in 1997, and has more than twenty years of experience with cataract vision correction.
+At Goel Vision, Dr. Sonny Goel takes pride in walking patients through the procedure one step at a time, answering any questions that you may have about your cataract surgery.
+Dr. Goel began providing cataract surgery in 1997 and has more than twenty years of experience with cataract vision correction.
 Even if your vision is not the best, we work to make sure you’re able to see well enough to function and complete normal daily activities.